Saskatoon John G. Diefenbaker International Airport

 The airport has nine passenger bridges, three ground loading positions, 32 check-in points, and a customs/immigration arrivals area.

 The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA).
-CBSA officers at this airport can handle aircraft with no more than 200 passengers.
-However, they can handle up to 300 if the aircraft is unloaded in stages.
+CBSA officers at this airport can handle aircraft with no more than 200 passengers, however, they can handle up to 300 if the aircraft is unloaded in stages.

-In 2019, the airport saw a total of 1.49 million passengers pass through, a decrease of 1.9% over the previous year.
+In 2024, the airport handled 1,469,224 passengers, making it Canada's 13th busiest.

 History

 On June 1, 1929, the city of Saskatoon was given a "Licence For Air Harbour" and the airport was established.
 This provided a home for the Saskatoon Aero Club.

 From 1940 to 1947, the city leased the airport to the Royal Canadian Air Force (RCAF).
 The airport became RCAF Station Saskatoon.
 The station was a part of the British Commonwealth Air Training Plan, and the station was home to No. 4 Service Flight Training School.
-To support these operations four large hangars were built as well as support buildings including a hospital and control tower.
+To support these operations, four large hangars were built, as well as support buildings, which included a hospital and control tower.

 After the war (1947) the airport was transferred to the Canadian Department of Transport for civilian use.
-That year Trans-Canada Air Lines, now known as Air Canada, started providing passenger service using DC-3 aircraft.
+The same year,Trans-Canada Air Lines, now known as Air Canada, started to provide passenger service using Douglas DC-3 aircraft.

 Air Canada in 1950 began operating the Canadair North Star at the airport, followed by the Vickers Viscount in 1955.
 A new terminal building was also constructed in 1955 by Transport Department architects.

 The primary runway (09/27) was lengthened in 1954 and again in 1960 to 8300 ft.
 The secondary runway (15/33) was lengthened in 1963 to 6200 ft.

 From 1950 to 1978 the Airport was again made a station of the RCAF.
 The station was named RCAF Station Saskatoon.

 On January 1, 1971, the City of Saskatoon annexed the airport and surrounding lands totalling 2,111.7 acres.
-The nearby area containing personnel housing and support services was annexed by the city in 1965.
+The nearby area, which contained personnel housing and support services, was annexed by the city in 1965.

-Due to larger aircraft and more frequent flights, in 1972 plans were drafted for a new terminal building.
+In 1972, due to larger aircraft and more frequent flights, plans were drafted for a new terminal building.
 The new terminal built by Holiday and Scott was completed and opened on November 29, 1975.
 The former terminal was renovated in 1977.
-From 1977 to 1984 Boeing 747 charter flights were operated by Wardair to Europe until Wardair was bought by Canadian Airlines International.
+From 1977 to 1984, Boeing 747 charter flights were operated by now-defunct Wardair to Europe until Wardair was bought by Canadian Airlines International.